 AFi Steering Group

-The AFi Supporting Partners extend the reach and positive impact of the AFi by promoting use of the Accountability Framework by companies, industry groups, governments, and other sustainability initiatives.
-By participating in the AFi coalition, these partners are better able to advance their organization’s sustainability objectives and priorities.
-For more information on the Supporting Partners or how to become one, please see the Terms of Reference or contact us.
+The AFi Supporting Partners extend the reach and positive impact of the AFi by promoting use of the Accountability Framework by companies, industry groups, financial institutions, governments, and other sustainability initiatives, both globally and in commodity-producing countries.
+By participating in the AFi, these partners are better able to advance their sustainability objectives and priorities.
+For more information on the Supporting Partners please see the Terms of Reference.

-The Accountability Framework initiative receives funding from the following organizations:
+The Accountability Framework initiative currently receives funding from:

 See details on grants here.